artmichel-dev/leadershigh.net/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Astro, take a look at the following resources you can check their [official documentation](https://docs.astro.build) or jump into their [Discord server](https://astro.build/chat).

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out their [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Additional Help

-If you need additional help setting up the template or have any questions, feel free to contact me at <rodrigo@tailwindawesome.com>.
+If you need additional help setting up the template or have any questions, feel free to contact us at <rodrigo@tailwindawesome.com>.